Electrical Technology (ELPT)

 ELPT 1371 Commercial Lighting, Fixtures, and Controls 3 Credits (2 Lec, 4 Lab)

 This course provides instruction in commercial lighting systems through the study of the theory and application of electrical principles.
 The course includes principles of electrical voltage control systems, blueprints, and hardware installation.
-Students will gain experience in the use of appropriate tools and safety, application specific lighting controls, and the installation of conductor terminations in accordance with NEC rules.
+Students will gain experience in the use of appropriate tools and safety, application of specific lighting controls, and the installation of conductor terminations in accordance with NEC rules.

 ELPT 1380 Cooperative Education - Electrical and Power Transmission Installation/Installer, General 3 Credits (1 Lec, 15 Lab)